open-edge-insights/eii-azure-bridge/README.md

             "EndPoint": "127.0.0.1:65013",

             // Specification of the AppName of the service publishing the
             // messages.
-This allows the EII Azure Bridge to get the needed
+This allows the Azure Bridge to get the needed
             // authentication keys to subscribe
             "PublisherAppName": "VideoAnalytics",

             // Specifies the list of all of the topics which the
-            // EIIAzureBridge shall subscribe to
+            // AzureBridge shall subscribe to
             "Topics": [
                 "camera1_stream_results"
             ]